usnistgov/feasst/html/_sources/dev/README.rst.txt

 * private_member_names\_ end with an underscore
 * function_names are also lower case with underscores
 * bools syntax: is_[accepted.., etc]
-* MACROS and CONSTANTS are all upper case.
+* MACROS and CONSTANTS are all upper case. (avoid MACROS and CONSTANTS).
-* Avoid MACROS and CONSTANTS.
-* use "and", "or" instead of "&&", "||" (HWH: change this to follow Google?)

 Functions
 --------------------------------------------------------------------------------